-The influencer, by definition, is a long-term denizen of social media platforms who has built up a sizeable amount of followers, enough followers that they can have the power to influence their follower’s buying habits and likes and dislikes.
-Taken a step further, they can also immensely help a brand’s marketing campaign when engaged by marketers to spread the word about the brand to their followers.
+The two terms and the people they represent have a distinct difference.
+Although frequently serving much the same purpose in marketing, their distinct variances mean they matter to marketers for different reasons.
+An influencer*, by definition, is a long-term denizen of social media platforms who has doggedly built up a sizable number of followers and clout, enabling them to influence their follower’s buying habits, likes and dislikes.
+They can immensely help a brand’s marketing campaign when engaged by marketers to spread the word about the brand to their followers.

 A KOL (key opinion leader; particularly popular in China) on the other hand, is known for being a recognised authority in a particular area, someone who has become well-respected due to the influence they have in their specific sector of expertise.
 This area may be business, science, entertainment, fashion, food, sports and so on.
 A KOL can help a company get noticed and reinforce a brand message; and the influencer can provide the conduit that helps spread the word about a product or service.

 KOL marketing uses premier content creators, specialised in their respective fields – entertainment, beauty, fashion, wellness, sports, business, etc. – to help companies of all shapes and sizes improve brand awareness, increase traffic, drive conversions and deliver a brand’s message to their target audience.
 As these expert storytellers are already marketing to your ideal audience across different channels (social media, blogs, columns, vlogs, etc.), they make a perfect digital marketing partner.
 Influencer marketing has become increasingly popular as traditional advertising (in particular display and print ads) has become less effective in attracting leads and customers.